ClickHouse/ClickHouse/docs/en/sql-reference/functions/date-time-functions.md

 ## FROM\_UNIXTIME {#fromunixfime}

-Function converts Unix timestamp to date.
+Function converts Unix timestamp to a calendar date and a time of a day.
 When there is only a single argument of [Integer](../../sql-reference/data-types/int-uint.md) type, it acts in the same way as [toDateTime](../../sql-reference/functions/type-conversion-functions.md#todatetime) and return [DateTime](../../sql-reference/data-types/datetime.md) type.

 **Example:**